-For a district to claim eligible days present for bilingual education program funding, a district must show that its bilingual education program meets at least one of the three following state requirements.
-168
+Bilingual Education Programs: For a district to claim eligible days present for BEA funding, a district must show that its bilingual education program meets at least one of the three following state requirements, as applicable.168

-- An emergent bilingual student is served in a full-time bilingual instructional program by staff members certified to teach bilingual education.
-The amount of instruction in each language (the student's home language and English) must align with TEA guidelines specific to either transitional bilingual programs (early exit, late exit) or dual language immersion programs (oneway, two-way).
-The appropriate bilingual program type code should be recorded for each student served in a bilingual program. - 2.
-An emergent bilingual student is served in an alternative language program approved by TEA under an exception to the bilingual education program.
-A TEA-approved exception remains valid for the current year only (the TEC, §29.061; 19 TAC §89.1207).
-The appropriate alternative language program type code should be recorded for each student served in an alternative language program under a bilingual education exception. - 3.
-A student who is English proficient or former identified emergent bilingual who has been reclassified is participating in a two-way dual language immersion program.
+- An emergent bilingual student is served in a bilingual education program model per the requirements in 19 TAC §89.1210(c), including instruction delivered by appropriately certified teacher(s).
+The four state-approved bilingual education program models include: transitional bilingual education early exit, transitional bilingual education late exit, dual language immersion one-way, and dual language immersion two-way.
+The appropriate bilingual education program type code should be recorded for each student served in a bilingual program. - 2.
+An emergent bilingual student is served in a temporary alternative language program approved by TEA under an exception to the bilingual education program.
+A TEA-approved exception remains valid for the current school year only (the TEC, §29.061; 19 TAC §89.1207).
+The appropriate alternative language program type code should be recorded for each student served in a temporary alternative language program under a bilingual education exception. - A student who is a non-EB student or formerly identified emergent bilingual student who has been reclassified as English proficient and is participating in a two-way dual language immersion program.

-For a district to claim eligible days present for ESL program funding, it must show that its ESL program meets one or both of the following state requirements (19 TAC §89.1205).
+English as a Second Language (ESL) Programs: For a district to claim eligible days present for BEA program funding, it must show that its ESL program meets one of the following, as applicable.169